drasi-project/docs/docs/content/reference/query-language/_index.md

   - CASE expressions:
     - simple and generic forms

-**: Functions that are not documented in the official OpenCypher documentation.
+**: Functions that are not documented in the official openCypher documentation.
 These functions are implemented based on the version 4.4 of the Neo4js Cypher manual*
 # Drasi Functions
 Drasi provides the following functions that extend the base Cypher Query Language.
 Each of these functions is described in detail in the linked sections below.